AI Business Consulting

 Engineers solve problems, consultants sell their services.
 What bridges the gap?

-78% of organizations are adopting AI, but most are stuck in pilot purgatory.
-The gap isn't technology — it's tribal imbalance and missing systems.
+Most organizations adopting AI are stuck in pilot purgatory.
+The gap isn't technology — it's tribal imbalance and lack of a problem prioritisation protocol.

 What organizations say: "We need AI strategy."
 What they mean: "We have pilots everywhere and nothing is shipping."